kevintatienou/kevintatienou/README.md

 - 👋 Hi, I’m @kevintatienou
-- 👀 I’m interested in web app developpment
+- 👀 I’m interested in Cloud Solutions and DevOps
-- 🌱 I’m currently learning Processing
+- 🌱 I’m currently learning R
 - 💞️ I’m looking to collaborate on Rest , Flutter
 - 📫 How to reach me kevintatienou@gmail.com